15 Cool Facts About Fridges You Might Not Know About

 • Type “241543903” into Google Images and tell me what you see?
 Weird right?
 The story behind it is pretty interesting

-• 10-12% of your property’s electrical bill comes from your fridge
+• 10-12% of your property’s electrical bill comes from your fridge.
+This is why it’s important to consider standby power consumption when choosing appliances

 • 8 million refrigerators are sold in the US alone

-• A person on average opens the fridge door up to 23 times a day
+• A person on average opens the fridge door up to 23 times a day.
+For those looking to reduce energy consumption, consider using a mini fridge for frequently accessed items

 • The very first refrigerators (between 1800’s – 1920’s) used toxic gases such as Methyl Chloride (CH3CL), Ammonia (NH3), Sulphur Dioxide (SO2) and Chlorofluorocarbon (CFC)